mchalupa/wldbg/README.md

 (wldbg) i o ID
 ```

-where ID is the id of object of interest and wldbg will dump information
+where ID is the id of the object of interest and wldbg will dump information
 it gathered about it.
-NOTE: this is new and uncomplete feature and at this
+NOTE: this is new and incomplete feature.
+At this
 moment wldbg gathers information about xdg_surface, wl_surface and wl_buffer objects.

 Ctrl-C interrupts the program and prompts user for input.

 ### Using server mode

-Wldbg can run is server mode in which every new connection is redirected to wldbg and
+Wldbg can run in the server mode in which every new connection is redirected to wldbg and
-already then to compositor.
-Upon first connection the user is prompted for an action, every other connection
+only then to the Wayland compositor.
+Upon the first connection, the user is prompted for an action,
-is connected automatically without stopping.
-Server mode is also interactive, so everythin that works
+every other connection is then connected automatically without stopping.
+The server mode is interactive, so everything that works in the interactive mode,
-in interactive mode, works in the server mode too.
-To start wldbg in the server mode, use -s switch:
+works in the server mode too.
+To start wldbg in the server mode, use the -s switch:

 ```
 $ wldbg -s